mstrlaw/mstrlaw/src/posts/2024-05-08-how-to-cross-the-lake.md

 >
 > I﻿ am in at this intersection where the ask is doable, realistic and formulated well enough so that my team is able to come up with a solution that is sound in terms of time, quality and cost.
 Furthermore, some engineers are less experienced, or might miss some information to generate a good solution.
 I also come in to coach them at reasoning about tradeoffs.
 >
-> A﻿ young engineer might swim to the other side because it's "quicker".
-A more experienced engineer might walk even though it's longer because they know they might die of hypothermia once they get out, their clothes soaked.
-So it's a matter of tradeoffs depending on what is desired and under which circumstances.
+> A﻿ younger engineer might swim to the other side because it's "quicker".
+A more experienced engineer might walk even though it's longer because they know they might die of hypothermia once they get out of the water, their clothes soaked.
+So it's a matter of tradeoffs depending on what is desired and under which circumstances and I help the team reason, clarify and navigate those nuances.

-S﻿ince then I've used this analogy one or two times with other non-tech, non-startup folks and they mostly seem to get it.
+Since then, I've used this analogy one or two times with other non-tech, non-startup folks and they mostly seem to get it.
 Although they always look confused as to why anyone would ask an engineer to get to the other side of a frozen lake.